Where and how to buy Jamaican Blue Mountain Coffee (without being ripped off)

 But is it all hype, or does this mystical bean live up to its expectations?
 And if you get hold of some how is it best enjoyed?
 If you’ve bought some before: have you falling victim to the blue mountain scam that 80% of unsuspecting consumers fall for when buying it?

 This guide will answer all your questions about Blue Mountain coffee.

 Simply put: it’s coffee grown in the Blue Mountains of Jamaica, which sit at 7500 ft above sea level are found between Kingston (South) and Port Antonio (North).
 This is the highest mountain range in the Caribbean and it’s warm and humid; perfect for cultivating Arabica beans.

+What makes a Jamaican coffee a true Blue Mountain Coffee?
 True Blue Mountain coffee must come from the parishes of Portland, St Andrew, St Mary or St Thomas and at altitudes of between three and five and half thousand feet.

 Its an Internationally Protected Brand…

 The Coffee Industry Regulation Act has preserved Blue Mountain’s identity by giving it a globally protected certification mark, awarded by the Coffee Industry Board of Jamaica (CIB).
 Only coffee certified with this mark can be legally sold as ‘Blue mountain’

 If it doesn’t have that mark?
 It’s not the real deal.
 We show you how to spot the fakes below.